wildabeast/appmaker/readme.md

 - /nudgepad/projects Contains all the data for every project.
 - /nudgepad/temp Contains temp files for panel and proxy.

-The data for a project "foo.com" is stored in /nudgepad/projects/foo.com/ and looks like this:
+The data for a project "foo.com" is stored in /nudgepad/projects/foo.com/ and is all served publicly by Express.

+So a file /nudgepad/projects/foo.com/foo.html would be available at foo.com/foo.html

+There is also a private folder where all NudgePad conventions are stored and that looks like this:

 - packages/ Contains Node.js packages to include onstart.
 Each package extends the app object.
 So your package should export one function which takes an express app object as a param and extends it.
 - logs/ Contains project log files.
 - pages/ Contains the pages that are edited by the Design Tool.
 Encoded in Space/Scraps
 - posts/ Contains blog posts for blog module.
 Encoded in Space.
-- public/ Serves any assets.
-Can add any html/images/css/js etc. Normal public web folder.
 - settings/ Stores project settings.
 Each setting is either a Space object or a one liner text file.
 API in flux.
 - surveys/ Stores form posts encoded in Space.
 - temp/ Stores temporary project data.